iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 > App won't open past the second screen where you have to agree to the disclosure.
 When you click the "I agree" button, nothing happens.
 Fully updated Samsung Galaxy S9.
 App is worthless if it won't open.<br> :date: __2020-10-28 15:58:15__

 > The idea is garbage, but the app is absolutely garbage how it works.
 Ot is a virus its self.<br> :date: __2020-10-28 02:18:24__

-> This app will only be effective and useful if a large percentage of the population install and use it.
-It looks like only 10k people have downloaded the app.
-With a combined total of 1.3M people between ND and WY, that is less than %1, the install base is likely even less since people have probably uninstalled it.<br> :date: __2020-10-24 19:03:20__